hariohmprasath/eks-a-connect-with-aws/README.md

-# Integrate AWS EKS Anywhere cluster with AWS Services
+# Enabling EKS Anywhere pod-level authentication with AWS

 ## Overview

 Amazon EKS Anywhere is a new deployment option for Amazon EKS that allows customers to create and operate Kubernetes clusters on customer-managed infrastructure, supported by AWS.
 To learn more about EKS Anywhere follow this [link](https://aws.amazon.com/eks/eks-anywhere/)

 It’s quite common for customers to self host certain infrastructure components like database and cache part of their own data center and use AWS for rest of their infrastructure needs to reduce the hosting cost.
-This blog post provides step-by-step instruction on integrating AWS EKS Anywhere with AWS Services so the applications running on customer data center can securely connect with these services.
+This blog post provides step-by-step instruction on enabling AWS EKS Anywhere pod-level authentication with AWS, so the applications running on customer data center can securely connect with their dependent AWS services.

 ## Customer benefits